shuozhixu/CMS-EAM_2025/README.md

 ## Chemical potential differences

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the two chemical potential differences in the MoNbTa MEA were calculated.
-Among the 17 MEAs, the chemical potential differences for 9 MEAs can be found in the file `mu.txt` in this GitHub repository.
+Among the 17 MEAs, the chemical potential differences for 11 MEAs can be found in the file `mu.txt` in this GitHub repository.

-Here, we calculate the two chemical potential differences for each of the remaining 8 MEAs: NbTaTi, HfNbTa, MoTaTi, MoNbV, MoNbW, MoTaV, NbTaV, and TaVW.
+Here, we calculate the two chemical potential differences for each of the remaining 6 MEAs: HfNbTa, MoTaTi, MoNbV, MoNbW, MoTaV, NbTaV.

 First, modify the file `lmp_sgc.in` in the `MoNbTa/csro/` directory in the other GitHub repository.
-Take NbTaTi as an example:
+Take HfNbTa as an example:

-- Replace all `Mo`, `Nb`, and `Ta` with `Nb`, `Ta`, and `Ti`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
+- Replace all `Mo`, `Nb`, and `Ta` with `Hf`, `Nb`, and `Ta`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
 - Change line 28 to
-	`pair_coeff * * HfMoNbTaTiVWZr_Zhou04.eam.alloy Nb Ta Ti`
+	`pair_coeff * * HfMoNbTaTiVWZr_Zhou04.eam.alloy Hf Nb Ta`

 Submit the job using `lmp_sgc.in`, `lmp_psc.batch`, and `HfMoNbTaTiVWZr_Zhou04.eam.alloy`.
 The last two files can be found in this GitHub repository.
 When necessary, modify `lmp_psc.batch` to include the correct input file name.